filecoin-project/lotus-docs/content/en/storage-providers/operate/custom-storage-layout.md

 ### Detach storage paths

 You can detach a storage path with the `lotus-miner storage detach /path/to/storage` command.
-Please note that if you are detaching a storage path forever you should make sure that there are no leftover sectors in the storage path.
+Please note that if you are permanently detaching a storage path you should make sure that there are no leftover sectors in the storage path.

 ## Updating locations